o3de/o3de.org/content/docs/user-guide/programming/metrics/trace-event-logger.md

 ### Generate duration trace metrics and record them to the Event Logger

-The following block of code shows how to record a string and a number using the event logger
+The following block of code shows how to record a string and a number using the event logger:

 ```c++
 {
     constexpr AZStd::string_view eventString = "Hello world";